Fiori-Tracker/fioritracker.github.io/docs/advocate-invitation.md

 If the customer agrees to have their name published on the Fiori Tracker customer list, the tool is free.
 If they prefer to pay instead, the functional consultant earns 25% of the price as an advocate.

-Contact Greg Malewski at <span class="nype-code-button nype-show-email">Show e-mail</span>  if you are interested.
+Contact Greg Malewski at <span class="nype-code-button nype-show-email" markdown>`Show e-mail`</span> if you are interested.